-However, many growers often are overwhelmed by the final drying phase and can end up with flowers that are not so desirable and show bad methods for drying cannabis buds.
+However, many growers can be overwhelmed by the final drying phase and end up with flowers because their methods for drying cannabis buds isn’t right.
 Sometimes drying and curing cannabis buds can be greatly misunderstood and can spoil all of the hard work the grower and the plant have put in.

 When drying cannabis buds there are a number of factors that the grower must bare in mind, in order to not dry their flowers out too quickly and really lower the taste, smell and sometimes general experience.
 Correctly dried cannabis buds will be hard to touch and sticky on the fingers.
 When you crack a well dried and cured flower open of Super Skunk, an aroma of dank sharp fruity skunk should fill the air with an audible snap.
 Within the bud will be totally dry yet still maintain the oily resinous coat that makes them dense droppable nugs.
 This is a sign of drying cannabis buds the right way.